 It’s been a very busy year!
 We are immensely proud to be working with all of our clients, locally, across the UK, and internationally, and we continue to be thankful for their support.
-Where restrictions saw many industries drastically reduce, and in some cases virtually cease their marketing activities, it has been fantastic to see so many with projects once again appearing on the press and in the design studio, particularly our hotel and hospitality clients and universities.
+Where restrictions saw many industries drastically reduce, and in some cases virtually cease their marketing activities, it has been fantastic to see so many projects once again appearing in the press and in the design studio, particularly our hotel and hospitality clients and universities.
 The events industry was by far the worst hit by COVID but there has been an upturn where many organisations have moved towards holding events virtually and we have worked with a number of our clients, such as the Hospice Income Generation Network to help create a physical connection for attendees and delegates through the creation of home packs and support literature.

 We have seen real diversity in the projects we have been involved in this year.
 From an animation campaign for British Canoeing; to supporting leading convenience foods producer, Greencore with their internal brand, communications and recruitment; to our work on employee engagement and leadership programmes with multiple household brands alongside The Happy Learning Co; to the branding and design projects we have worked on for the East Midlands Chamber of Commerce; right through to the production of COVID support materials for the NHS.

 We are particularly proud to be continuing our work with a number of local and national charities; including Macmillan Cancer Support, having worked on two of their major fundraising events: the Celestial Ball and The Macmillan Carol Concert; NHS Charities Together, supporting the creation of fundraising collateral around their Big Tea event, and our work with Lincoln BIG producing the promotional materials for the Lincoln Imp Trail which raised vital funds for St Barnabas Hospice.
-And we look forward to supporting the hospice further with the Lincs HeART Trail, due to launch in the summer next year.
+And we look forward to supporting the hospice further with the Lincs HeART Trail, due to launch in the summer of next year.

 The very real impact of COVID

 Our work in the local community is also hugely important to us.
 Most communities have been impacted as a result of the pandemic, with poverty being a real issue, and COVID has only served to exacerbate the problem, so we are proud and humbled to be continuing our support of the FiSH (Food in School Holidays) project, a local initiative, set up to help families across Lincolnshire who are experiencing financial difficulties.
-Poverty issues are always magnified at Christmas so the Ruddocks team recently held a raffle and donated all the money raised to provide food to the local food bank (also run by the same team who look after the FiSH project) to help people in need at a particularly difficult time of year.
+Poverty issues are always magnified at Christmas so the Ruddocks team recently held a raffle and donated all the money raised to provide food to the local food bank (also run by the same team who looks after the FiSH project) to help people in need at a particularly difficult time of year.

-Possibly one of the biggest issues of the last, almost two years is the affect it has had on mental health.
-Working from home, furlough, redundancies and anxieties around health and the pandemic have impacted on so many people.
+Possibly one of the biggest issues of the last, almost two years is the effect it has had on mental health.
+Working from home, furlough, redundancies and anxieties around health and the pandemic have impacted so many people.
 Staying in touch and helping staff feel connected has become a crucial function of HR teams and we have seen a huge expansion of projects around internal communications, specifically aimed at engagement, and we have recently been working with Greencore on the internal promotion of wellbeing tools and resources for their employees.